sighupio/fury-kubernetes-ingress/katalog/nginx/MAINTENANCE.md

 ```

 > 💡 TIP
-> Comment out the grafana dashboard resource from the katalog/nginx/kustomization.yaml file.
+> Comment out the Grafana dashboard resource from the `katalog/nginx/kustomization.yaml` file.
 > It adds 5000 lines from the JSON that are not needed in the diff and may break your editor.

 ## Upgrade files

-1. Go to the [NGINX ingress controller repository](https://github.com/kubernetes/ingress-nginx/) and check the latest release.
+1. Go to the [ingress NGINX controller repository](https://github.com/kubernetes/ingress-nginx/) and check the latest release.

+> 💡 TIP
-> Controller releases are published as `controller-vX.Y.Z` tags.
+> Controller releases are published as `controller-vX.Y.Z` tags and chart releases with `helm-chart-X.Y.Z`.
+>
+> You can also find a compatibility table in the project's [main README file](https://github.com/kubernetes/ingress-nginx?tab=readme-ov-file#supported-versions-table).

-2. Helm template the content using the following command:
+1. Helm template the content using the following command:

 ```bash
 helm template ingress-nginx ingress-nginx \